 - Best Goaltender at 2014 Sochi Olympics (voted by IIHF)

 Further, on just about every annual NHLPA players’ poll, he is voted the NHL’s best goaltender and the toughest to face.
 This is coming from his peers, those who have to face him game in, game out.

-Last but not least, no goaltender in the Canadiens’ long history has won more wins in a Habs uniform (360) than Carey Price.
+No goaltender in the Canadiens’ long history has won more wins in a Habs uniform (360) than Carey Price.
 He surpassed Jacques Plante, who is in second position with 314 wins and we can all agree that Price never benefited from having the teams that Plante had in front of him… nowhere close.

 No goaltender has lasted as long as the Canadiens’ netminder either, as Price has played 707 regular season’s games protecting the Habs’ goal.
 Now talk about longevity in hockey’s most stressful position: goalie of the Montreal Canadiens!